 Delivery Terms:Conditions in a contract relating to freight charges, place of delivery, time of delivery or method of transportation.

 Design Specifications: A type or method of writing a purchase description characterized by detail as to how the product is to be manufactured or work is to be performed.
 Appropriate for unique product or custom work.

-Direct Buy Limit: A dollar limit determined by the state.
-It is the dollar limitation set by state law under which purchases may be made without securing competitive pricing.
-Orders under this limit can be purchased directly by a department without prior approval of Purchasing Services.
-The direct buy limit does not include tax or freight (with certain exceptions such as special delivery/ inside pickup).
+Direct Buy Limit: The dollar limitation set by state law under which purchases may be made without securing competitive pricing.
+Orders under this limit can be purchased directly by a department without approval of Procurement Services.
+The direct buy limit does not include tax.
 Some exceptions may apply to the purchase of certain items, and by order method.